|

 Holland.

-1970 Belgium became a federal state made up of
+1970 Belgium became a federal state made

-and the Region of Brussels.
-Each region possesses
+Flemish region and the Region of Brussels.

-its own government (from 1980), with nine members
+(from 1980), with nine members responsible

-responsible towards a legislative assembly.
-The
+towards a legislative assembly.
+The area

-area of responsibility covers the policies of
+of responsibility covers the policies of

-economy and labour, external trade, tourism,
+economy and labour, external trade,

-applied scientific research, transport and public
+tourism, applied scientific research,

-works, housing, planning and developement,
+planning and developement, environment and

-environment and agriculture, energy and water
+agriculture, energy and water etc

 Follow